maciejkos/starter-hugo-research-group/content/terms.md

 **At what times will the lab sessions take place?**

-We will schedule the lab meetings based on your availibility.
+We will schedule the lab meetings based on your availability.
 Our labs are open seven days a week between 8 am and 11 pm ET.

 **Who will see the information about me and my data?**